 The University of Michigan Biological Station (UMBS) has been home to scientific discovery since its founding in 1909.
 Our core mission is to advance environmental field research, engage students in scientific discovery, and provide information needed to understand and sustain ecosystems from local to global scales.
 In this cross-disciplinary, interactive community, students, faculty, and researchers from around the globe come together to learn about the natural world and seek solutions to the critical environmental challenges of our time.

-The station's 10,000-acre property has since been reforested via natural processes.
-But new environmental challenges have emerged, climate change and invasive species foremost among them.
-Fortunately, dedicated student and faculty researchers continue to roll up their scientific sleeves at the station, and they do so with an increasingly interdisciplinary approach.
+The station's 10,000-acre property, like most of northern Michigan, has since been reforested.
+But new environmental challenges have emerged – climate change and invasive species foremost among them.
+Fortunately, student and faculty researchers continue to roll up their scientific sleeves at UMBS, and they do so with an increasingly interdisciplinary approach.
 Natural historians collaborate with microbiologists, ecologists with climatologists, geologists with atmospheric scientists.
 These cross-disciplinary interactions – strengths of UMBS – foster a greater understanding of the natural world.

 For more information, please review the following documents: